-In addition, the County uses an independent Investment Advisory Board to review the County's policy and investment performance.
-In FY 2015, County Treasury contracted with an investment advisor to provide non-discretionary advisor services.
+In addition, the County uses an independent Investment Advisory Board to review the County's policy and investment performance and contracts with an investment advisor to provide non-discretionary advisor services.
 The investment advisor assists in developing investment strategies, assists in the execution of trades, prepares monthly and quarterly investment portfolio performance reports, and monitors portfolio compliance to applicable rules and regulations.
-Unrecognized gains or losses are recorded in the County's Comprehensive Annual Financial Report (CAFR).
 The current policy can be found at the following link: https://multco.us/finance/investments.